avstudio/state-commander/docs/plugins/vue-context.md

 //some commands
 import * as commands from './commands';

-Context.use(VueContext);

-//support for Vue to register context object reference Vue.use(VueContextInstall);
+//pass Vue instance as second param to install context object Context.use(VueContext,{ vue });

 //create Context class with defaults const ContextClass = Context.createClass();